digdilem/taskpony/README.md

 # Installation

 Taskpony is intended to be easy to install and maintain.
 We document two ways to install it, using Docker or as a standalone Linux systemd service.

+# Requirements

+Taskpony needs very little to run.
+* Disk space: The first release docker image is around 500Mb, but installing as systemd will need a lot less, around 200kb including the initial database.
+Obviously, more tasks = more disk space used by the database, but even so, it's KBs, not MBs unless you really have a lot to do!
+* Memory: Around 30MB (systemd or docker)
+* CPU: Almost any CPU will be fast enough.
+* Clients: Browsers will typically use around 2-3MB of memory to load and display Taskpony.

+## Limits

+Taskpony has no artificial limits beyond those of the technologies, mostly SQLite.
+These are theoretically;

+- Tasks and Lists - a maximum of 9.22 quintillian of each.
+- Text for each task or list's title or description can be up to a billion characters each.
+(Truncated in tables, but not everywhere.
+It's hoped users will be sane.)

+In reality, disk i/o performance is likely to be the limiting factor long before the above is reached.

 ## Docker